-Unless indicated otherwise in this FOA you must submit the information outlined in the Application Guide in addition to the program specific information below.
-Applicants should not attach any supporting documentation which contains personal identifying information with the application including rotation schedules, IRIS data, etc. All applicants are responsible for reading and complying with the instructions included in HRSA's SF-424 R&R Two-Tier Application Guide, available online at http://www.hrsa.gov/grants/apply/applicationguide/sf424rr2guide.pdf, except where instructed in the FOA to do otherwise.
+Unless indicated otherwise in this NOFO, you must submit the information outlined in the Application Guide in addition to the program specific information below.
+You should not attach any supporting documentation that contains personal identifying information with the application including rotation schedules, IRIS data, etc. You are responsible for reading and complying with the instructions included in HRSA's SF-424 R&R Two-Tier Application Guide except where instructed in the NOFO to do otherwise.
+Applications must be submitted in the English language and must be in the terms of U.S. dollars (45 CFR § 75.111(a)).

-See Section 8.5 of the SF-424 R&R Application Guide, http://www.hrsa.gov/grants/apply/applicationguide/sf424rr2guide.pdf for the Application Completeness Checklist.
+See Section 9.5 of the SF-424 R&R Two-Tier Application Guide for the Application Completeness Checklist.

-Applications must be complete and submitted prior to the deadline to be considered under this announcement.
+Applications must be complete and validated by Grants.gov under the correct funding opportunity number prior to the Phase 1 deadline, and supplemental information must be submitted in the EHBs prior to the Phase 2 deadline, to be considered under this announcement.